Active Substance: natalizumab

 Pharmacotherapeutic Group: Selective immunosuppressive agent

 Tysabri is indicated as single disease modifying therapy in adults with highly active relapsing remitting multiple sclerosis for the following patient groups:

 - Patients with highly active disease activity despite a full and adequate course of treatment with at least one disease modifying therapy (DMT) (for exceptions and information about washout periods see sections 4.4 and 5.1)

 - Patients with rapidly evolving severe relapsing remitting multiple sclerosis defined by 2 or more disabling relapses in one year, and with 1 or more Gadolinium enhancing lesions on brain MRI or a significant increase in T2 lesion load as compared to a previous recent MRI.

 What is Tysabri?

 Tysabri is a concentrate that is made up into a solution for infusion (drip) into a vein.
 It contains the active substance natalizumab.

 What is Tysabri used for?

 Tysabri is used to treat adults with highly active multiple sclerosis (MS).
 MS is a disease of the nerves, in which inflammation destroys the protective sheath surrounding the nerve cells.
 Tysabri is used in the type of MS known as ‘relapsing-remitting’ MS, when the patient has attacks (relapses) in between periods with no symptoms (remissions).
-It is used when the disease has failed to respond to treatment with a beta‑interferon or glatiramer acetate (other types of medicines used in MS), or is severe and getting worse rapidly.
+It is used when the disease remains active despite appropriate treatment with at least one other disease-modifying therapy, or in patients whose disease is severe and getting worse rapidly.